usbarmory/armory-drive/README.md

 The binary release includes the `armory-drive-installer` to guide through initial installation of such releases and Secure Boot activation.

+> :warning: loading signed releases triggers secure boot activation which is an
+> a *irreversible operation* to be performed **at your own risk**, carefully
+> read and understand the following instructions.

 The installer supports the following installation modes:

+* F-Secure signed releases: the installation of such firmware images causes F-Secure own secure boot public keys to be *permanently fused* on the target USB armory, fully converting the device to exclusive use with Armory Drive releases signed by F-Secure.

+* User signed releases: the installation of such firmware images causes user own secure boot keys to be created and *permanently fused* on the target USB armory, fully converting the device to exclusive use with user signed binaries.

-* Installation of unsigned binary releases: such firmware images do *not* leverage on Secure Boot and can be installed on standard USB armory devices.
+* Unsigned releases: such firmware images do *not* leverage on Secure Boot and can be installed on standard USB armory devices.

   Such releases however *cannot guarantee device security* as hardware bound key material will use *default test keys*, lacking protection for stored armory communication keys and leaving data encryption key freshness only to the mobile application.

-  Unsigned releases are therefore recommended only for test/evaluation purposes and are *not recommended for protection of sensitive data*.
+  Unsigned releases are recommended only for test/evaluation purposes and are *not recommended for protection of sensitive data* where device tampering is a risk.

-  To enable the full security model install a signed release, which enables Secure Boot.

-* F-Secure signed releases: the installation of such firmware images causes F-Secure own secure boot public keys to be *permanently fused* on your USB armory, fully converting the device to exclusive use with the F-Secure Armory mobile application.

-* F-Secure signed releases: the installation of such firmware images causes F-Secure own secure boot public keys to be *permanently fused* on your USB armory, fully converting the device to exclusive use with the F-Secure Armory mobile application.

-> :warning: loading F-Secure signed releases is an a *irreversible operation*
-> to be performed **at your own risk**.

 The `armory-drive-installer` provides an interactive installation for all possible installation modes and is the recommended way to use the Armory Drive